 Scope (how many people are or will be affected)

-Impact to most rights holders in particular rights holder group (50% ~ <100%)
+Impact on the majority of rights holders within a specific group (50% ~ <100%)

 Remediability (difficulty to restore the people impacted to a situation before impact)